finbricks/finbricks-php-sdk/generated/finbricks/info-api-php/docs/Api/BankAccountInformationApi.md

     new GuzzleHttp\Client()
 );
 $merchantId = 'merchantId_example'; // string | Unique merchant identifier from merchant registration process.
-$paymentProvider = KB; // string | In case you would like to choose the payer bank on your side (e-shop), fill in the value.
-In case you would like to let the end-user select the bank on Zaplaceno.cz front-end, leave it empty.
-Enumeration of possible values can be obtained from __/paymentProviders__ endpoint.
+$paymentProvider = KB; // string | Supported payment provider codes can be obtained from [/status/paymentProviders](#tag/status) endpoint.
 $bankAccountId = y3FeaZyvItso-clhpV18X60orMVgulFdBx7; // string | API payment account identifier from the response to a query on the list of accounts.
 $signature = 'signature_example'; // string | Signature of the request.
 For more information, see chapter [Signing the request](#section/Security/Signing-the-request).
 $clientId = 'clientId_example'; // string | Identification of client (end-user). `clientId` or `operationId` is required.
 $operationId = 'operationId_example'; // string | End-user identifier assigned by Finbricks.com. `clientId` or `operationId` is required.
-For more information, see chapter [Identifiers](#section/Introduction/Identifiers).
+For more information, see chapter [Identifiers](#section/Overview/Identifiers).
 $dateFrom = 2020-09-30; // \DateTime | Date of the start of required transaction history.
 Format yyyy-MM-dd.
 $dateTo = 2020-09-30; // \DateTime | Date of the end of required transaction history [inclusive].
 Format yyyy-MM-dd.
 $currency = CZK; // string | Account currency.
 CurrencyCode, ISO 4217.
 $size = 20; // float | Paging.
 Number of entries per page.
 There is a limit 50 per page to the number of records that helps prevent a bank request from timeouting.
 $page = 0; // float | Paging.
 Required page.
 Default: 0
+$cursor = 3e7e6eb50120afca6a619fdddebef108ad99c271; // string | A pagination cursor returned by a previous call to this endpoint.
+A cursor is a part of links.value response field.
+Provide this value to retrieve the next set of results for your original query.  __If the cursor is used in conjunction with other filters, it takes precedence and other filters are ignored.__

 try {
-    $result = $apiInstance->accountTransactionsGet($merchantId, $paymentProvider, $bankAccountId, $signature, $clientId, $operationId, $dateFrom, $dateTo, $currency, $size, $page);
+    $result = $apiInstance->accountTransactionsGet($merchantId, $paymentProvider, $bankAccountId, $signature, $clientId, $operationId, $dateFrom, $dateTo, $currency, $size, $page, $cursor);
     print_r($result);
 } catch (Exception $e) {
     echo 'Exception when calling BankAccountInformationApi->accountTransactionsGet: ', $e->getMessage(), PHP_EOL;